EshamAaqib/WSO2-LT-Log-Management/README.md

 ### 1. What is an index, shard and replica-shard?

 > i.
-Index - An index is simmilar to a database in a relational database.
+Index - An index is similar to a database in a relational database.
 Index is a logical namespace where which is mapped to a single or more primary shard and also it can 0 or multiple replica shards or we can call it a collection of documents.

 > ii.
 Shard - Data in Elasticsearch is organized into indices.
 Indices are divided into multiple units called shards.
-Additionally Shards helps to make elasticsearch horizantally scalable
+Additionally Shards helps to make elasticsearch horizontally scalable

 > iii.
 Replica-shard: Every primary shards has its exact copy and we call it replica shards.The main purpose of replica shards are to to increase search performance and as a failover.

+### 2. How does sharding help for performance?

+> Sharding splits data into small subsets and it distributes them among seperate servers which has its Memory, CPU, Disk, etc. As its distrbuted among seperate servers it enables proper load balancing as its all the load is not handled by one single server which imrpoves the performance drastically and scalability